polterguy/phosphorusfive/plugins/p5.math/README.md

   _:1
 ```

-The above will simply add both the left hand side and the right hand side as simple string.
+The above will simply add both the left hand side and the right hand side as simple strings.
 The same would be true, even if you explicitly
 told the execution engine that the right hand side is of type int.
 Such as the following illustrates.

 ```